International Customs Duty & Import Taxes

 What are customs Duty charges?

-Customs Duty is a tax charged on all products that are imported into your country.
-Per the Harmonized Tariff Schedule (2019 Edition), there is no duty fees for "puzzles of all kinds; parts and accessories thereof".
+Customs Duty is a tax charged by your country for all products that are imported into your country that are eligible for duty charges.
+Fortunately, per the Harmonized Tariff Schedule (2019 Edition), there are no duty fees for "puzzles of all kinds; parts and accessories thereof".

 What is VAT?

 VAT or "Value Added Taxes" are taxes that may or may not be placed on your imported shipments depending on the value of your shipment.
 VAT charges will vary from country to country and are calculated based on the value of your shipment.
 For more information regarding VAT we recommend checking with your country's customs agency.